>Check your Federal loan eligibility status<

 To receive Federal financial aid students must maintain satisfactory academic progress (SAP).
 For more information on maintaining satisfactory academic progress please visit Student Financial Aid's SAP website.

 To be eligible for Federal Title IV financial aid (grants and loans) students must be in good academic standing with their academic program or college.
-If you are flagged as not meeting satisfactory academic status please contract your program or college office.
+If you are flagged as not meeting satisfactory academic status please contact your academic program or college office.

 To receive Federal Title IV Loans a student must be enrolled at least 1/2 time for the term.
 1/2 for undergraduate students is 6 hours and graduate student is 5 hours.